-Hair loss also known medically as alopecia can be defined by shedding of hair, leading to an overall thinning that causes the scalp to be visible, or “balding”.
+Hair loss, or excessive hair fall, is also known medically as alopecia can be defined by shedding of hair, leading to an overall thinning that causes the scalp to be visible, or “balding”.
 Some people may also experience hair problems such as a change in the quality of hair or breakage of the hair shaft, which also results in an overall altered appearance of hair.
-Hair loss can happen to anyone and everyone under the sun.
-Everyone, male or female, elderly, middle aged-adults or children is considered susceptible when it comes to hair loss although at each age group, there are different underlying causes that results in the loss of one’s crowning glory.
+Excessive hair fall can happen to anyone and everyone under the sun.
+Everyone, male or female, elderly, middle aged-adults or children is considered susceptible when it comes to hair fall although at each age group, there are different underlying causes that results in the loss of one’s crowning glory.

 - Hormones, abnormally high levels of male hormones in females

 - Genes, from both parents in male or female pattern baldness

 - Childbirth, emotional stress, illness, and are causes of temporary/reversible hair fall known as telogen effluvium

 - Fungal infections such as Ringworm, Tinea capitis caused by dermatophyte infections i.e. microsporum canis and trichophyton rubrum.